zagui440s/personalCP/5-FrontEnd/1-modern-functional-style-js/intro-to-node-ecosystem-modules.md

 ---

-##### Best Practice
+#### Best Practice

-Don't check dependencies (modules or libraries you install with a package manager) into version control.
+- Don't check dependencies into version control.

-They take up space, and you often want to grab the latest version.
+- They take up space, and you often want to grab the latest version.

-Instead, check the **dependency name and version** into version control.
+- Instead, check the **dependency name and version** into version control.

-- In JS with npm this is done in `package.json`
+- For node.js projects this is done with `package.json` and `package-lock.json`
-- In Python with pip this is done in `requirements.txt`

 ---

 #### ...
 Back to creating that `.gitignore` file:

 ```bash
 > echo 'node_modules' >  .gitignore